cgrinaldi/learn-sublime/README.md

 I think together we will be able to make a collection of lessons that will help us get better at ST3.

 ## Next Steps
 I've started creating a few lessons that will hopefully help you practice some ST3 shortcuts.
 To see which ones are available, type `git branch -r` in your local repo to see which ones are available on Github.
+Then, use `git checkout <LESSON-NAME>` to work through a particular lesson.

+If at any point you wish to reset your work, simply save the file and then use `git checkout .` and you will return to the original state of the lesson.

-Alternatively, I've included a list of the current lessons identified by branch names, along with a short description.
+Below is a list of the current lessons identified by branch names, along with a short description.

 ## Lessons